Saturday, September 28, 2013

 It’s just not that simple.
 One must first acknowledge that all these forces, regardless where they originated ... family, peers, culture, the Devil ... have become part of us through our ego.
 They are thus at the very core of our self-image, our concept of "I." That acknowledgment is the starting point.

-I can personally attest that even for someone who has practiced Zen Buddhism for almost 20 years and meditates every day, feeling truly at one with all beings, being free of all one’s hot buttons and fears, is a real challenge.
+I can personally attest that even for someone who has practiced Zen Buddhism for almost 20 years and meditates every day, surrenders his ego to his true Buddha nature, and is free of all one’s hot buttons and fears, is a real challenge.
 It requires constant vigilance and discipline.
 For as soon as one is distracted and lets one’s guard down, the ego sees an opening and seizes the moment.
 One is never totally free of it for it is a part of us.

 That said, if one addresses the ego as Buddhist teaching does, one slowly evolves to a point where the negative impulses towards ourselves and others are replaced largely by feelings of love and compassion.
 It frees us to recognize and perform what is our real purpose in life ... to offer others joy and help relieve the suffering of others.